Driving test Ireland

 The full driving test in Ireland takes around 40–50 minutes from check-in to debrief.

-Step 1 — Check-in at reception
+Step 1 — Check-in and the waiting room

-Step 2 — Pre-drive vehicle check
+Step 3 — Outside: the vehicle check and under-bonnet questions

-Step 4 — The drive (30–40 minutes)
+Step 5 — The drive (30–40 minutes)

 • Residential streets and built-up areas